PartialLogo

 Abuffalosoldier's joint-owner has said that events at Cheltenham last Sunday took him from feeling "so alive" to experiencing "the worst day of my life", while also launching a staunch defence of the sport.

-In a letter to the Racing Post, Martin McLoughlin, who owned the chaser as part of the Mahler & The Wailers syndicate, reflected on his elation following his horse's brave front-running victory in a handicap chase to utter despair on finding out the seven-year-old had collapsed and died just moments later.
+Elaborating on a letter to the Racing Post, Martin McLoughlin, who owned the chaser as part of the Mahler & The Wailers syndicate, reflected on how his elation following his horse's brave front-running victory in a handicap chase changed to utter despair on finding out the seven-year-old had collapsed and died just moments later.

 "Sunday was just about the worst day in 54 years of my life," McLoughlin said.
 "When he soared over the last and galloped up the hill I have never felt more alive.
 It was pure elation.
 Racing takes you to places that life in general doesn't with its highs and lows.